Advanced Journal of Agricultural Research

 Aims and Scope

-African Journal of Tropical Agriculture is a leading agricultural science journal designed to bring together many of the leading scientific voices and facilitate cross-border collaboration, new project development and technology transfer – to focus on the delivery of a diverse range of tropical and subtropical agricultural scientific advances for the food, plant and animal industries.
+Advanced Journal of Agricultural Research is a leading agricultural science journal designed to bring together many of the leading scientific voices and facilitate cross-border collaboration, new project development and technology transfer – to focus on the delivery of a diverse range of tropical and subtropical agricultural scientific advances for the food, plant and animal industries.

 The objective of this journal include the following: